billy-moore-98/predictit/README.md

 This project implements a batch data ingestion pipeline that polls the [Predictit](https://www.predictit.org/) API for US political odds data.
 The goal is to demonstrate a production-ready system using a modern data stack tooling that can be used to generate analysis and identify trends.

-The project follows a microservices architecture pattern with code processing services deployed as AWS Lambda functions, raw data stored in S3 and modelled data loaded into Snowflake.
-The pipeline is orchestrated using Airflow into a fetch and ingestion DAG.
-AWS infrastructure is managed using Terraform, and CI/CD is enabled using GitHub Actions ensuring robust code which is immediately deployed.
+The project follows a microservices architecture pattern with code processing services deployed as AWS Lambda functions, raw data stored in S3 and processed data loaded into Snowflake and transformed for downstream analytics.
+The pipeline is orchestrated using Airflow into 2 DAGs for modularity: fetch and ingest, with fetch triggering ingest after successful completion.

+AWS infrastructure is managed using Terraform and CI/CD is undertaken using GitHub Actions, ensuring reusable cloud infrastructure and robust code which is immediately deployed.

 ## Tech Stack

-- 🐍 Python: API client, response valiation & Lambda logic
+- 🐍 Python: API client, response validation & Lambda logic
 - ☁️ AWS S3: Raw and validated data storage
 - 🧬 AWS Lambda: Stateless functions for API fetching & validation
 - ❄️ Snowflake: Data warehouse